Intercultural philosophy: Main thinkers

-It is not possible to name any forefathers or -mothers of intercultural thought simply because there have always been individuals in the history of philosophy that have had an intercultural approach in their theories.
+It is not possible to name any forefathers or -mothers of intercultural thought simply because there have always been individuals in the history of philosophy who have taken an intercultural approach in their theories.
 Although nothing defined and without much impact.
 Since intercultural philosophy has become a concern to more than just a couple of philosophers there are quite a few names to be mentioned.
-Their concept of intercultural philosophy differs according to their personal background but what they all agree upon is the practical relevance this approach presents.
+Their concepts of intercultural philosophy differ according to their personal backgrounds but what they all agree upon is the practical relevance this approach presents.
 They each have their own suggestions for how intercultural philosophy should respond to today's situation of globalisation.

 Raúl Fornet-Betancourt

 Fornet-Betancourt (born 1946) is a professor in the department for missiology in Aachen, Germany.
 He was born and raised in Cuba, where he already came in contact with more than one culture, namely with the European or Hispanic and the African culture.
 His main interest lies with the Latin-American philosophy, though he has declared he doesn't research the Latin-American philosophy on his own but with help from philosophers native to this tradition.
 Fornet-Betancourt sees the importance of an intercultural approach in the overcoming of any eurocentrism still dominating the world.
 The history of philosophy shouldn't be reconstructed on the basis of the expansionary development but by means of the diversity of all cultures of humankind.
 But not only the past should be taken into consideration, the redesign of the present is of equal importance.
 Intercultural philosophy is a means for making variety heard.